6-4 New Mexico Hatch Chile - NOT AVAILABLE 2025

 These snacking peppers have all of the fruity and floral notes found in habaneros, but without any heat.
 Compared to habaneros, the fruits of the habanada are similarly sized and comparable in texture, but their shape is more elongated and curvy.
 Habanada plants grow low and wide.
 Consider pruning low branches early on.

-Habanero (orange)
+Habanero (Mayan)

 This HOT pepper hails from the Amazonas region of Peru, but most habaneros are now grown on Mexico’s Yucatán Peninsula.
 In fact, habaneros have been grown in Mexico for more than 8,000 years!
 The fruit is bright orange in color.
 It has a unique, citrus-like taste with a subtle hint of smoke that makes it very popular in hot sauces, powders, and rubs.

-Habanero (Ugandan Red) - NOT AVAILABLE 2024
+Habanero (Ugandan Red)

 This dark red elongated Habanero comes from the country of Uganda, Africa.
 It is very hot and will rival if not surpass the heat of most Red Caribbean types.
 Seeds are rare.
 Plants get about a meter tall and are very prolific.
 Flavor is slightly fruity.